davidpallmann/hashnode-backups/cl7wgu3jc09zvx9nvccyl1r2s.md

 ## 9. Schedule a Light Action

-Finally, let's see how to control a light on a schedue.
+Finally, let's see how to control a light on a schedule.
 The Philips API lets you schedule an API action in advance, which is tremendously useful for things like reminders or putting your lights on a timer.

 To schedule an API action, we POST to **/api/**username**/schedules**.
 The body specifies a name and description, the command path and method to issue, and the request body to send with it.
 We want to turn on Light 1, so we specify a PUT to **/api/**username**/lights/1/state**.
 The time is in UTC time, so adjust that to be in the near future.